braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/user_data_collection/user_import.md

 article_title: User Import
 page_order: 4
 page_type: reference
-description: "This reference article covers the topic of how to import users into your Braze dashboard and best practices."
+description: "This reference article covers how to import users into your Braze dashboard using the REST API, Cloud Data Ingestion, CSV, and importing best practices."

 ---
 # User import